CSU-Theory-Suite/theory-suite-wiki/sphinx/source/running_calculations/example_reggae_workflow/example_reggae_workflow.rst

 .. highlight:: default

-Using the ``-v`` option saves the plot within the working folder as REGGEA-correlation-plot.png.
+Using the ``-v`` option saves the plot within the working folder as REGGAE-correlation-plot.png.

-.. centered:: |REGGEA-correlation-plot|
+.. centered:: |REGGAE-correlation-plot|

 Diagnostics Plot